geksogen/audio-to-text-service/README.md

-# Welcome to service for recognition and processing audio to text 👋
+# Welcome to service recognition and processing audio to text 👋

 This service is designed to transcribe audio to text.
 It takes mp3 audio as input (cuts off the first 10 seconds) and outputs text.
 The transcription functionality is implemented using
 [VOSK](https://alphacephei.com/vosk/) speech recognition toolkit.